Features

 The Denver Crime Lab recovered deleted footage from the surveillance system that showed the hard drive for the system was reformatted at 1:08 p.m. on August 14, the same day as the shooting.
 “The recorded video shows the gun shot,” the report says, “and several individuals entering the Club through the rear door after the shooting.”

-The Department argues that Status is responsible for several offences, including obstruction of justice, interference with police authority, false reporting to authorities and tampering with evidence.
-It also says Status neglected to follow a previous order accepting a settlement made in June for violations from December 22, 2024, and January 1 of this year.
+According to the department, Status is responsible for several offenses, including obstruction of justice, interference with police authority, false reporting to authorities and tampering with evidence.
+It also says Status neglected to follow a previous order accepting a settlement made in June for violations on December 22, 2024, and January 1 of this year.

 The club had a rocky and rushed opening that drew attention from neighbors for overflowing trash bins, soundproofing issues and an unprepared security team that caused long lines and crowds outside the space, leading other clubs to close early.
 At the time, general manager Tommie Ellis told Westword he was aware of what can happen if a business becomes the subject of scrutiny from police or other city agencies, citing the closure of Beta in 2022 after a laundry list of violations.